 - the variety and choice people get with food

-South Gloucestershire council have produced a factsheet about choosing a care home, which lists local care homes.
+South Gloucestershire council has produced a factsheet about choosing a care home, which includes websites where you can search for care homes.

 Bristol City council has information about care homes on their website including a leaflet about things to think about when choosing a care home.